 Hopefully, it will astonish me forever!
 I still get amazed, and I really hope that this will continue.

 If food provides a window into a culture, how does the menu you’ve created at Under speak to or represent Nordic culture?

 We only use ingredients that can live in this part of Norway.
 Some shells we need to go to Bergen to get, but my criteria are that we must be able to find them here.
-One of our most famous signature dishes is our “Fiskepudding” a traditional Norwegian dish, made our way.
+One of our most famous signature dishes is our “Fiskepudding” a traditional Norwegian dish made our way.

 In Asia or Japan, it’s all about the freshness and quality of the fish or shell.
 This is a mindset I’ve adopted: for me, quality is the most important aspect.
-We use different “Asian sauces” like Garums/fish sauce – we make our own with our ingredients, but with inspiration from old Asian recipes.
+We use different “Asian sauces” like Garums/fish sauce – we make our own with our ingredients but with inspiration from old Asian recipes.

-The element of surprise is very important.
+The element of surprise is very essential.
 I think that if you don’t know what is waiting around the corner, then you will get more captivated and engrossed by the next dish in front of you.

 Snøhetta’s Rune Grasdal on Creating the World of Under